Creating opportunities, together.

-Our mission is to create opportunities that remove barriers to employment for young adults with learning disabilities, encourage creativity and social responsibility, add value to the community and champion people’s potential.
+Our mission is to create opportunities that remove barriers to employment for adults with learning disabilities, encourage creativity and social responsibility, add value to the community and support people to reach their potential.

-We also aim to support events and festivals to improve their social responsibility by providing more opportunities for adults with learning disabilities and autism.
+We also aim to support events and festivals to improve their social responsibility by supporting them to provide opportunities for adults with learning disabilities and autism.

 Creativity – A creative mind is a healthy mind, we promote imagination, creativity and innovation.